yyhhenry/phyjs/readme.md

 # phyjs
 -----------------------

-phyjs meas Physical and Javascript.
+The name of the repository ,'phyjs', means 'Physical' and 'Javascript'.

-Just for test.
+As a matter of fact,it is just for test.

+You could have a try under [https://yyhhenry.github.io/phyjs](https://yyhhenry.github.io/phyjs).

+The same game with a huge map at [https://pufanyi.github.io/phyjs](https://pufanyi.github.io/phyjs) is also recomended.

-Enjoy yourself.
+Enjoy yourself in playing.